yuxuanzhuang/batter/docs/getting_started.rst

    Before submitting jobs through Slurm, make sure the seeded files under ``~/.batter/`` are edited for your cluster so Amber/AmberTools loads successfully.
+The active environment must expose AmberTools commands such as ``pdb4amber``, ``tleap``, and ``cpptraj``, plus the AMBER engine executables used by your jobs.
 In practice this usually means updating ``job_manager.header`` and ``SLURMM-Am.header`` (and ``SLURMM-BATCH-remd.header`` if you plan to use REMD) so the right modules, environment activation, and executable paths are set for your site.